ACSSJ

 During my first two years of college, I remember being captivated by the mission to “always move toward profound love”, a common phrase used by the Sisters of Saint Joseph.
 At some point, I realized that I really resonated with the charism and in result sought out the exchange opportunity to, quite literally, move toward profound love by traveling to other schools within the country that embodied such wisdom.

-Out of the nine-member campuses to choose from, I decided to spend fall semester at Regis College in Greater Boston and spring semester at St. Joseph’s University in Brooklyn, New York.
+Out of the eight member campuses to choose from, I decided to spend fall semester at Regis College in Greater Boston and spring semester at St. Joseph’s University in Brooklyn, New York.
 As a person who loves to travel, I was ecstatic to experience a new culture and community that I’ve never been exposed to - so my journey from coast to coast began!

 The minute I stepped foot on the beautiful Regis campus, I was welcomed with open arms by both the students and staff.
 They made sure to make me feel comfortable and provided me with a vast selection of ways to get involved on campus.
 During my time at Regis, I took upper-division classes, joined 3 clubs, volunteered in Boston, joined glee, and served an active role in their office of Ministry and Service.
 At St. Joseph’s University, I was also active in Campus Ministry and lived in an off-campus dorm.